-In Norway the big question looked at by the courts was whether or not more than 50% of money made by World Ventures was made through recruitment of new members.
+In Norway the big question looked at by the courts was whether or not more than 50% of the money made by World Ventures was made through the recruitment of new members.

 On the World Ventures blog, the official WV response is that: “There remains, despite the lengthy court process and hearing, a lack of understanding of certain aspects of our business.“

-The owners convicted of tax fraud, over-priced memberships, deemed an illegal pyramid scheme in may countries, is this really the kind of business you want to get involved with?
+The owners convicted of tax fraud, over-priced memberships, deemed an illegal pyramid scheme in many countries, is this really the kind of business you want to get involved with?

-According to the Better Business Bureau they have heard from many members who report being given exagerrated earnings claims and misleading information prior to signing up and a failure to give refunds for cancelled memberships.
+According to the Better Business Bureau, they have heard from many members who report being given exaggerated earnings claims and misleading information prior to signing up and a failure to give refunds for cancelled memberships.

 Here’s just a quick overview of the most common WV complaints:

-1. It’s difficult for solo travellers to find any good travel deals
+1. It’s difficult for solo travelers to find good travel deals

 2. You can find cheaper deals online for free